allenai/unqover/README.md

 In case this doesn't work, please jump to the Appendix below and look for how to train NewsQA models without the ``run_squad.py`` script.

-# 3. Evaluation
+# 3. Aggregating Model Predictions and Extracting Bias Scores
 Here comes the meat.
-Here is the batched script to run analysis over predicted files from the 15 models on the gender-occupatin data:
+Here is a script to run analysis over predicted files from the 15 models on the gender-occupatin data:
 ```
 for DATA in gender lm_gender; do
 for MODEL in robertabase robertalarge distilbert bertbase bertlarge; do